pkgxdev/pkgm/README.md

 >
 > Shims are files with a single line, eg `#!/usr/bin/env -S pkgx -q! node@22`.
 >
-> Thus using the shell to reinvoke the file via `pkgx`.
-You get all the benefits
+> Thus using the shell to invoke the program via `pkgx`.
+You get all the
-> of an installed package without actually it actually being installed until it
+> benefits of an installed package—but only installed on-demand.
+Useful for
-> is needed.
-Traits desirable for certain types of self-healing, devops
-> containers and plenty more one-off or ephemeral tasks.
+> self-healing setups, devops, containers and plenty more one-off or ephemeral
+> tasks.
 >
 > Shims are pretty great—but have caveats.
 Some software might be surprised that
-> a package is not fully “installed” and lead to errors.
-In practice we have
+> a package is not fully “installed” which can lead to unexpected errors.
+In
-> seen issues only rarely and for more complex package combinations.
+> practice we have seen issues only rarely and for more complex package
+> combinations.

 ## Installation